The Busie Body

 The Busie Body is a Restoration comedy written by Susanna Centlivre and first performed at the Drury Lane Theatre in 1709.
 It focuses on the legalities of what constitutes a marriage, and how children might subvert parental power over whom they can marry.
 The Busie Body was the most popular female authored-play of the eighteenth century, and became a stock piece of most anglophone theatres during the period.

 The original Drury Lane cast featured Robert Wilks as Sir George Airy, Richard Estcourt as Sir Francis Gripe, John Mills as Charles, William Bullock as Sir Jealous Traffick, George Pack as Marplot, Christopher Bullock as Whisper, Jane Rogers as Isabinda, Letitia Cross as Miranda, Margaret Saunders as Patch and Margaret Mills as Scentwell.
 The prologue was written by Thomas Baker.

 Characters

 Miranda – The heroine, an orphaned heiress.
-She loves Sir George Airey, but her father's will specifies that she will lose her inheritance if she marries before twenty-five without obtaining the written permission of her guardian, Sir Francis Gripe.
+She loves Sir George Airy, but her father's will specifies that she will lose her inheritance if she marries before twenty-five without obtaining the written permission of her guardian, Sir Francis Gripe.

 Isabinda – The daughter of Sir Jealous Traffick.
 She is in love with Charles, but Sir Jealous plans to marry her to Seignior Diego Babinetto.